Giving our kids a better environment to heal, learn, and grow.

 Our kids require more patience, more time learning life skills, and different approaches for their education.
 A well-designed school environment is critical to their success.

-The Education and Recreation Center (ERC) will move our students from multiple outdated buildings into one 50,100 square foot state-of-the-art building designed specifically for kids with special needs.
+The NEC has moved our students from multiple outdated buildings into one 50,100 square foot state-of-the-art building designed specifically for kids with special needs.

 Make your gift today